OSC/ondemand/apps/myjobs/README.md

 # Job Composer (renamed from My Jobs)

-This app is a Rails app for Open OnDemandfor creating and managing batch jobs from template directories.
+This app is a Rails app we ship with Open OnDemand that used to create and manage batch jobs from template directories.
 Like all Open OnDemand apps, it's meant to run as a non-root user.

 This is a guide for developing this aplication and assumes you have nodejs & ruby available on the system.